-More detailed information on our approach to Sustainability, is available on pages 62-85 in the Sustainability Report of this Annual Report.
+More detailed information on our approach to Sustainability, is available on pages 62-85 in the Sustainability Report of this Annual Report and at macquarie.com/sustainability.

-&lt;sup>32 Comparable Executive KMP are KMP who are members of the Executive Committee for the full year in both FY2025 and FY2024.
+32 Comparable Executive KMP are KMP who are members of the Executive Committee for the full year in both FY2025 and FY2024.